Moselle loop Bremm

 It’s also worth spending a night in Koblenz if you have a slightly longer journey.

 Try the Hotel Fährhaus.
-It’s not right in the old town, but it’s in a super idyllic location right on the Moselle.
+It’s not right in the old town, but it’s in a super idyllic location right on the Mosel River.
 The view from the terrace is especially wonderful.
 And since Koblenz isn’t that big, the walk from the hotel into the city is really easy.

 You can find many more of the best hotels here: